josedelrio85/managerid/README.md

-# Passport
+# ManagerID

-Passport is BySidecar's leads ID manager used to identify visitors in our landing pages & services.
+ManagerID is a tool to use as lead ID manager, with the goal to identify visitors in landing pages & services.

 ![Passport image](https://i.imgur.com/C1H1E00.jpg)